Resort Scuba Dives are a great way to be part of the Reef

 Donning your scuba diving gear under the observation and assistance of your dive instructor is followed by a buddy check, to ensure the equipment fits correctly.

 Your first task is to take a breath of air underwater.

 You will then practice the few skills that the instructor had demonstrated.

 Once you are comfortable with the task, the actual dive will take place.

-Your guided tour of the reef will be limited to 12 metres deep but most scuba divers agree that around 10 metres is the best depth to see the best colours on many a reef.
+Your guided tour of the reef will be limited to 12 metres deep.
+Most scuba divers agree that around 10 metres are the best depth to see the best colours on the Great Barrier Reef.

-It is very likely you are diving the same sites that the certified divers are using.
-You will swim alongside your instructor and they will point out different items of interest.
+You are likely diving the same sites that the certified divers are using.
+You will swim alongside your instructor, and they will point out different items of interest.

-It is important to understand that the Resort diver is not a certified diver.
+It is essential to understand that the Resort diver is not a certified diver.

 While they can take additional dives without the knowledge training then must dive with an instructor, and they are limited to 12 metres 40 feet.

 Certified Open Water Divers can dive to 18 metres and can dive without supervision.